Barsonax/CleanAspCoreWebApiTemplate/Readme.md

-# Clean ASP.NET minimal api template
+# A productive ASP.NET minimal api template

 This is a template repository showing how one can implement a clean api with ASP.NET using minimal apis.
+The focus on 'features' in this template is on dev productivity, the actual features of the api itself has been kept basic on purpose.
+Feel free to copy this repository or reuse parts of it, don't forget to give a star if you do.

-Some 'features' in this template:
+Some features in this template:

 - [Vertical Slice architecture](https://www.jimmybogard.com/vertical-slice-architecture/) (grouping based on features instead of technical layers)
 - An easy to use and fast to run integration tests setup that runs in seconds with the only dependency being docker with the use